Can I Run My Caravan Air Conditioner From a Battery?Caravan Air Conditioners , RV Battery & Electrical

 You can get a bigger battery, and say go up to 400Amp of Lithium and run your air conditioner for longer.
 But keep in mind that the bigger lithium battery systems are more expensive and the bigger size means they will take longer to recharge.
 We are certanily not saying that you shouldn’t consider a lithium system in your RV that would run your aircon for a suitable amount of time – we are just pointing out some important things to be aware of.

 If you are just pulling up for lunch and you are doing a lot of driving, you can run your caravan air con unit from your batteries for a short time.
-Some of our customers do this and as new caravan air con models get more and more energy efficient and lithium battery technology becomes even more powerful, lightweight and affordable, we will no doubt gradually see more of this… see our full range of caravan lithium battery systems HERE.
+Some of our customers do this and as new caravan air con models get more and more energy efficient and lithium battery technology becomes even more powerful, lightweight and affordable, we will no doubt gradually see more of this… see our full range of caravan lithium battery bundles HERE and our power systems HERE.

 But for many of our customers wanting to free camp and use their air con in their van, the best solution is often a caravan/camping generator.
 You’ll need fuel and oil and an extension lead of course, but a good generator will allow you to run your air con for more than 6-8 hours straight without having to worry about re-fueling.
 In hot climates when you want a good night’s sleep in a cool van, this generator option is therefore most likely going to be the best one, unless you have a decent sized lithium battery system.